 Employers added 187,000 jobs in August, unemployment jumps to 3.8%

-The U.S. economy added 187,000 jobs in August, roughly in line with analysts' expectations.
-The unemployment rate jumped sharply to 3.8 %, the U.S. Bureau of Labor Statistics reported Friday.
+The U.S. economy added 187,000 jobs in August, roughly in line with analysts' expectations, while the nation's unemployment rate jumped sharply to 3.8%, the Department of Labor reported Friday.

 Analysts had expected employers to add 170,000 jobs last month, according to a survey of forecasters by data firm FactSet.